 “Besides, if you think low-budget, imagine team a library would field.”

 “This what we do.
-These are calls make.”
+These are the calls make.”

 “Not today,” if go after myself.”

-Before Menchú could respond, she burst the into cold morning, ran through the hedge into park.
+Before Menchú could respond, she burst the van into cold morning, ran through the hedge into park.

-Morning rain soaked through her sneakers the ankles her jeans. smelled ripe mulch pulping leaves. branches clawed sky.
+Morning rain soaked through her sneakers the ankles her jeans.
+She smelled ripe mulch pulping leaves. branches clawed sky.
 Hands forced deep in pockets, head down, she marched through park.
-Once she was the other side she could hail a cab south, reach Perry’s storage unit before and team.
-If they were telling truth.
+Once she was out other side she could hail a cab south, reach Perry’s storage unit before and team.
+If they were telling the truth.

 she kept walking, would forget her brother? was this just the usual serving of post-traumatic stress, as memory chopped weird meat chewable chunks?
 There had been a lot weird house.